Getting started in farming: Is Farming the career for you?

 You might also try your hand at working on a farm WWOOFing.
 (World Wide Opportunities on Organic Farms) https://wwoof.net/ 8.)
 Succeeding Staring a new business is exciting and has a high learning curve.
 Remember that you've got a long way to go so go slow and keep costs in line with your revenue.
 This can't be stressed enough.
 I'm not going to sugar coat this, most new businesses fail in the first 2 years.
 Be smart about this process.
 First and foremost, take the emotion out of it and run this like a business.
 If you want to drive a tractor around a field but can't afford it, buying that tractor might be the end of your dream as a farmer.
 Don't let pride get the best of you.

-It's ok to fail.
+We can't tell you everything will go perfectly.
+But it's ok to fail.
 You're going to mess up.
 Every new business owner has messed up, every farmer has messed up.
-It's ok to mess up but learn quickly from those mistakes but keep going.
+It's ok to mess up but learn quickly from those mistakes and keep going.
 This is where the mentor will really help, to give advice to keep you going.